FRIDAY, SEPTEMBER 18 AT 12:14 PM

 During the COVID-19 outbreak, we recognize that people are looking to go outside and access outdoor spaces for their physical and mental health.
-When we go outside during this time, it’s important that we do so in compliance with the recommendations of the World Health Organization as well as your local government.
+When we go outside during this time, it’s important that we do so in compliance with the recommendations of the World Health Organization as well as our local governments.

 Many parks, trails, and conservation areas in Ontario are staying open to the public during the coronavirus outbreak.
 They recognize that many of us are seeking asylum in nature during these difficult times, and we’re grateful that they are allowing us to find peace, comfort, and social distance outdoors.